ministryofjustice/security-guidance/docs/maintained-by-default.md

 ## Commodity technical maintenance

-The Ministry of Justice \(MOJ\) expect technology systems to be maintained to ensure the commodity functional elements do not become end of life, or cease function as a result.
+The Ministry of Justice \(MoJ\) expect technology systems to be maintained to ensure the commodity functional elements do not become end of life, or cease function as a result.

 Examples include: